danielbodnar/awesome-stars/README.md

 - [Hamid-K/bookmarks](https://github.com/Hamid-K/bookmarks) - A personal list of various resources for those who are interested in learning about infosec and hacking and keeping themselves up to date.
 This is by no means a complete nor fresh list, but I occasion
 - [hexa-org/policy-orchestrator](https://github.com/hexa-org/policy-orchestrator) - Hexa Policy Orchestrator enables you to manage all of your access policies consistently across software providers.
 - [GeekMasher/quibble](https://github.com/GeekMasher/quibble) - A container security tool written in Rust focusing on making security easy for compose based configurations
-- [trpkit/trpkit](https://github.com/trpkit/trpkit) - The monorepo to our applications that offers ZKPP and E2EE.
+- [trpkit/trpkit](https://github.com/trpkit/trpkit) - Privacy first, end-to-end encrypted web insights
 - [tillson/git-hound](https://github.com/tillson/git-hound) - Reconnaissance tool for GitHub code search.
 Scans for exposed API keys across all of GitHub, not just known repos and orgs.
 - [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
 - [openbao/openbao](https://github.com/openbao/openbao) - OpenBao exists to provide a software solution to manage, store, and distribute sensitive data including secrets, certificates, and keys.